Seeing Things (True Detective)

 "Seeing Things" is the second episode of the first season of the American anthology crime drama television series True Detective.
 The episode was written by series creator Nic Pizzolatto, and directed by executive producer Cary Joji Fukunaga.
 It was first broadcast on HBO in the United States on January 19, 2014.

-The season focuses on Louisiana State Police homicide detectives Rustin "Rust" Cohle (Matthew McConaughey) and Martin "Marty" Hart (Woody Harrelson), who investigate the murder of prostitute Dora Lange in 1995.
+The season focuses on Louisiana State Police homicide detectives Rustin "Rust" Cohle (Matthew McConaughey) and Martin "Marty" Hart (Woody Harrelson), who investigate the murder of sex worker Dora Lange in 1995.
 Seventeen years later, they must revisit the investigation, along with several other unsolved crimes.
-In the episode, Cohle and Hart continue their investigation, which now extends to her stay at a church.
-During this, Hart's family problems arise just as Cohle begins to deduce that Hart is cheating on his wife.
+In the episode, Cohle and Hart continue their investigation, which now extends to her stay at a church and a brothel.
+Cohle is revealed to have worked as an undercover cop in the past, while Hart is revealed to have been cheating on his wife.

 According to Nielsen Media Research, the episode was seen by an estimated 1.67 million household viewers and gained a 0.7 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances, directing, pace and cinematography.

 Plot

 2012

-Cohle (Matthew McConaughey) tells Gilbough (Michael Potts) and Papania (Tory Kittles) that he almost married a woman he met through Maggie (Michelle Monaghan), but his personality ended their relationship and he now works in a bar.
-He also goes into detail about his daughter's death, which led to his divorce.
-His police department transferred him to the Narcotics division, where he killed a man who was injecting a baby with drugs.
-He was then ordered to work undercover in the High Intensity Drug Trafficking Area program, where he worked for four years and was put in a psychiatric hospital after participating in a gunfight.
-Despite his experience, Cohle offered himself to transfer to the Homicides division in the Louisiana State Police.
-Due to his undercover days, he has experienced severe hallucinations.
+Rust (Matthew McConaughey) tells Gilbough (Michael Potts) and Papania (Tory Kittles) more about his history: his relationships, his daughter's death, and his four-year stint as an undercover cop in a High Intensity Drug Trafficking Area.

+After narrowly surviving a gunfight while undercover, Rust was offered pension.
+He instead asked to be assigned to the homicide beat and ended up with the Louisiana State Police.
+Due to heavy drug use during his undercover days, Rust admits he used to hallucinate regularly.

-In a separate interrogation, Hart (Woody Harrelson) notes how Cohle, despite his behavior, proved to be very efficient at his job.
-The interview reveals that Hart is now divorced from Maggie.
+In a separate interrogation, Marty (Woody Harrelson) remarks how Rust, while difficult to work with, is highly effective at his job.
+Marty and Maggie are revealed to have divorced.